AdobeDocs/marketo.en/help/marketo/getting-started/temp-getting-started-area/admin.md

 <tbody>
   <tr>
     <td>Field Management</td>
-    <td>Implement naming convention for <a href="https://experienceleague.adobe.com/docs/marketo/using/product-docs/administration/field-management/create-a-custom-field-in-marketo.html" target="_blank" rel="noopener noreferrer">custom fields.</a> For example, begin with "MKTO".<br>Be selective about the fields you sync.
-The more fields that you sync, the slower the sync cycle will be.<br><a href="https://experienceleague.adobe.com/docs/marketo/using/product-docs/administration/field-management/block-updates-to-a-field.html" target="_blank" rel="noopener noreferrer">Block updates to fields</a> you want written to once (i.e., original lead source, original lead source detail, first touch UTM fields, etc.)</td>
+    <td><li>Implement naming convention for <a href="https://experienceleague.adobe.com/docs/marketo/using/product-docs/administration/field-management/create-a-custom-field-in-marketo.html" target="_blank" rel="noopener noreferrer">custom fields.</a> For example, begin with "MKTO".</li>
+    <li>Be selective about the fields you sync.
+The more fields that you sync, the slower the sync cycle will be.</li>
+    <li><a href="https://experienceleague.adobe.com/docs/marketo/using/product-docs/administration/field-management/block-updates-to-a-field.html" target="_blank" rel="noopener noreferrer">Block updates to fields</a> you want written to once (i.e., original lead source, original lead source detail, first touch UTM fields, etc.).</li></td>
   </tr>
   <tr>
   </tr>
   <tr>
     <td>Custom Activities</td>
-    <td>Define <a href="https://experienceleague.adobe.com/docs/marketo/using/product-docs/administration/marketo-custom-activities/understanding-custom-activities.html">Custom Activities</a> that are specific to your business.  </td>
+    <td><li>Define <a href="https://experienceleague.adobe.com/docs/marketo/using/product-docs/administration/marketo-custom-activities/understanding-custom-activities.html">Custom Activities</a> that are specific to your business.</li></td>
   </tr>
   <tr>
     <td>Custom Objects</td>
-    <td>Review how many <a href="https://experienceleague.adobe.com/docs/marketo/using/product-docs/administration/marketo-custom-objects/understanding-marketo-custom-objects.html">Custom Objects</a> you need. <br><a href="https://experienceleague.adobe.com/docs/marketo/using/product-docs/crm-sync/salesforce-sync/sfdc-sync-details/sfdc-sync-custom-object-sync.html">Sync those Custom Objects to your CRM</a>. </td>
+    <td><li>Review how many <a href="https://experienceleague.adobe.com/docs/marketo/using/product-docs/administration/marketo-custom-objects/understanding-marketo-custom-objects.html">Custom Objects</a> you need.</li>
+    <li><a href="https://experienceleague.adobe.com/docs/marketo/using/product-docs/crm-sync/salesforce-sync/sfdc-sync-details/sfdc-sync-custom-object-sync.html">Sync those Custom Objects to your CRM</a>.</li></td>
   </tr>
 </tbody>
 </table>